vedph/pythia/docs/example-ac.md

 These documents are then collected into a central, web-based repository using a [BLOB store](https://github.com/vedph/simple-blob), and then downloaded from it to be indexed with Pythia.
 In this example we will just provide some of these TEI documents to show how Pythia is used in a real-world project.

-The TEI documents have a minimalist header, as no sensitive information should be found in them.
+The TEI documents have a minimalist header, as no sensitive information should be found in them (a separate file with metadata is stored independently).
 So, all what the header includes is the original file name.

-Then, the document's body is the outcome of a conversion process starting from a Word document with no headings or other structural divisions, given the nature of these texts.
+The TEI document's body is the outcome of a conversion process starting from a Word document with no headings or other structural divisions, given the nature of these texts.
 As such, the `body` element just includes paragraphs.
 Some essential features of the original document styles are preserved in TEI, like bold, italic, underline, and text alignment.
 Also, all the portions processed by the anonymizer tool have been marked, e.g. as abbreviations, personal names, place names, juridic person names, dates, alphanumeric codes, numbers, foreign language parts, etc., using the proper TEI elements.

 For instance, here is a sample paragraph: